Deepikadevendran28/full_add_sub/README.md

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

+Developed by:Deepika D

+RegisterNumber: 25016783

-Developed by: RegisterNumber: */
+*/

 RTL Schematic